covid19-thane/covid19-thane.github.io/README.md

 -
 [Here](https://covid19-thane.github.io/#source)

-6.Thane District total is not matching the table total?
+6.Thane District numbers is not matching the table total?
 -
 Its because the dashboard shows only major cities and in district total small area/cities are also included.
 Moreover you can check the numbers [here](https://experience.arcgis.com/experience/8167a61f882a4af4b9098e947dfd589f/)